Aristokrates/dasshy/README.md

 ```
 #### Attribute Definitions

-The stage plugins can accept some attributes to determine how to configure the concrete stage plugin.
+The stage plugins can accept some attributes.
 The attribute are defined when constructing the plugin.

 ```java